 Readings: the textbook is a strong resource for this course.
 Typically, when I teach concepts for this course, the majority of students understand my examples, activities, and so on.
-But, in some rare cases, you might find that the methods that I used just didn't click for you, for some reason.
+But, in some rare cases, you might find that the methods that I used just didn't \click\ for you, for some reason.
 If this is the case, the textbook can be a valuable resource as it might explain things in a different way, which might work a little better for you.
 Honestly, this is pretty rare, but I do like to mention it as a possibility.
-There may also be sections of the textbook that are required reading, which may not be covered in class (though this is relatively rare).
-Chapters are included in the lecture schedule if you'd like to read along as we progress through the course.
-Also, because lectures do expand on the readings, I would not expect to do well by only reading the book (and not attending class/listening to lectures).
-However, I want to reassure students that this is NOT one of those dreaded "the professor will sit back and make the students read the book and learn on their own" types of courses!
+You may not be required to read the textbook per se, but chapters are included in the lecture schedule if you'd like to read along as we progress through the course.
+That said, lectures do expand on the readings so I would not expect to do well by reading the book alone and not attending class/listening to lectures.
+However, I want to reassure students that this is an online class, and I will be teaching it as such.
+It is not a "Mark will sit back and make the students read the book and learn on their own" course.